 Your Packages are Being Consolidated: What to Do When Logistics Companies Can’t Bend Anymore

-The shift to online shopping is one to be expected, however the acceleration of its adoption from the pandemic was something no forecast could have predicted.
+The shift to online shopping is one to be expected, however, the acceleration of its adoption from the pandemic was something no forecast could have predicted.
 Because of this, retailers and logistics companies are struggling to meet these rising demands, often leaving customers wondering where their order is.

-Although hard to imagine, logistics companies have a capacity for the amount of packages they can deliver, and they are quickly approaching that ceiling.
+Although hard to imagine, logistics companies have a capacity for the number of packages they can deliver, and they are quickly approaching that ceiling.
 In light of this, UPS has recently told its drivers to stop picking up packages from certain retailers once their capacity has been reached.

 So as a retailer, what do you do in the wake of a logistical overload?
 Here are 4 ways to ensure your customers receive their goods.

 Knowing that the holiday season brings an influx of transactions, retailers should make efforts to get customers to shop earlier.
 By encouraging customers with better offers or freebies, retailers can effectively spread out the influx of orders that come in closer to the holidays.
 This stability in order volume will allow for better delivery windows and less stress placed on the supply chain.